MCJack123/sanjuuni/README.md

 ```

 ## License
-sanjuuni is licensed under the MIT license.
+sanjuuni is licensed under the GPL license.